-It has already been acknowledged in behalf of plaintiff that we know that the claims made in his case have a capacity to be startling.
-However, he still deserves to be properly understood and to have his claims addressed for what they actually are, and not otherwise.
+It has already been acknowledged in behalf of plaintiff that we know that the claims made in her case have a capacity to be startling.
+However, she still deserves to be properly understood and to have her claims addressed for what they actually are, and not otherwise.